refinedev/refine/documentation/docs/ui-integrations/material-ui/hooks/use-data-grid/index.md

 ## Editing

-The hook can further extend editing provided in [`<DataGrid>`](https://mui.com/x/react-data-grid/editing/) component.
-To enable column editing, set `editable: "true"` on specific column definition.
+The `useDataGrid` hook extends the editing capabilities provided by the [`<DataGrid>`](https://mui.com/x/react-data-grid/editing/) component from MUI.
+To enable column editing, set `editable: "true"` on specific column definitions.

-`useDataGrid` will utilize `processRowUpdate` from `<DataGrid>` component, which in turn will call [`useForm`](https://refine.dev/docs/data/hooks/use-form/) to attempt updating the row with the new value.
+`useDataGrid` leverages [`useUpdate`](https://refine.dev/docs/data/hooks/use-update/) for direct integration with update operations.
+This change enhances performance and simplifies the interaction model by directly using the update mechanisms provided by Refine.

+Here is how you can define columns to be editable:

 ```tsx
 const columns = React.useMemo<GridColDef<IPost>[]>(